 Get ready for grease galore as you cram into the smaller mechanical area beneath the telescopes and learn how the electrical control systems have been modernized over the last 102 years — especially evident when you see the original electrical panel of the 100-inch, some of which is still in use (and still “hot”).

 After lunch, you’ll visit the Observatory’s original powerhouse for a demonstration of its 50 HP Fairbanks-Morse Type RE engine/generator (circa 1911) by brothers Ken and Larry Evans.
 This twin-cylinder gas-fueled engine — once nicknamed "Big Ben" by early engineers — helped generate 40 kilowatts of power at 125 volts direct current.
 The Evans brothers refurbished it in 1999 and got it running for the first time in 30 years in 2000.
 It’s mind-blowing to see the rotating crankshaft, moving piston, pumping gasoline, and operating cylinders — all helping this magnificent machinery operate at 300 rpm.

-The machine shop and powerhouse are not open to the general public and can only be accessed via the Engineering Tour offered by Mt.
-Wilson Institute.
-Tickets for ages 12 and up are still available for purchase for two remaining 2019 engineering tours on September 14 and October 5, both at 9 a.m.
-Limited to 10 participants per tour.
+The machine shop and powerhouse are not open to the general public and can only be accessed via the Engineering Tour, offered by Mt.
+Wilson Institute on select dates.
+Tickets for ages 12 and up are available for purchase online.

 On the ground level of the 100-inch, you’ll find another Astronomical Museum — this one containing wheels once used to rotate the 100-inch dome as well as telescope mirror polishing machines and disks, an aluminizing tank and other optical equipment.